 Rehydrating Dried Vegetables

 Most vegetables are soaked or rehydrated in cold water prior to use.
-However, there are two other acceptable rehydration methods: adding the dried product to boiling water or adding the dried vegetable to a product with lots of liquid, such as soup.
+However, there are two other acceptable rehydration methods: adding the dried vegetable to boiling water or adding the dried vegetable to a product with lots of liquid, such as soup.
 Whichever rehydration method is chosen, the vegetables return to their original shape.

 Vegetables can be soaked in either water or, for additional flavor, bouillon or vegetable juice.
 They usually rehydrate within one to two hours.
 If they are soaked for more than two hours, or overnight, they should be refrigerated.
 Using boiling liquid speeds up the soaking time.
 Save and use the soaking liquid in cooking.